CopernicaMarketingSoftware/Documentation/Mailerq/4.0/dotnet-example.md

 ```

-#### Run the Send.exe file, to put a message on the queue.
+Run the `Send.exe` file to put a message on the queue.

 ```bash
 $ MONO_PATH=/lib/bin mono Send.exe

 ```

-#### Run the Result.exe file, to get the result messages from the result message queue.
+Run the `Result.exe` file to get the result messages from the result message queue.

 ```bash
 $ MONO_PATH=/lib/bin mono Result.exe